Xilinx/Vitis_Libraries/docs/api-reference.rst

 | 8 pixel        | 150 MHz             | 7             | 7                | 2          | 1.92           |
 +----------------+---------------------+---------------+------------------+------------+----------------+

 .. rubric:: Deviation from OpenCV

-In xfOpenCV thresholding and NMS are included, but in OpenCV they are not included.
-In xfOpenCV, all the blocks are implemented in fixed point.
+In Vitis Vision, thresholding and NMS are included, but in OpenCV they are not included.
+In Vitis Vision, all the blocks are implemented in fixed point.
 Whereas, in OpenCV, all the blocks are implemented in floating point.

 .. _histogram-computation: